Faculty in the Department of History

 Professor Jabour is currently working on a biography of educator and reformer Sophonisba Preston Breckinridge (1866-1948), for which she received a summer stipend from the National Endowment for the Humanities.
 She also is a historical consultant for a forthcoming Montana PBS documentary about Butte author Mary MacLane and for a new PBS Civil War-era miniseries, "Mercy Street."

 Professor Jabour advises graduate students in all periods of U.S. history whose interests intersect with her specialties in gender, sexuality, race, and reform.
 Her current and former graduate students work on topics such as marriage and divorce in the Old South; courtship and family life in the Victorian West, prostitution policies in the Progressive Era, and African American women’s role in the Civil Rights Movement.
+Several of her students also complete a Graduate Certificate in Women's, Gender, and Sexuality Studies, an interdisciplinary program that offers opportunities to work with faculty in other departments as well as funding to support research and scholarship on women, gender, and sexuality.
 Please contact her by e-mail if you are interested in working with her as a graduate student.

 Field of Study